HaiderNuur/Data-Analyst-Journey/Google Courses/Data Analysis with R programming/Quizzes.md

 > True
 - In ggplot2, what function do you use to map variables in your data to visual features of your plot?
 > aes()
+- Which of the following functions let you display smaller groups, or subsets, of your data?
+> facet_wrap()
+- What is the role of the x argument in the following code? ggplot(data = diamonds) + geom_bar(mapping = aes(x = cut))
+> an aesthetic
+- A data analyst creates a scatterplot with a lot of data points.
+It is difficult for the analyst to distinguish the individual points on the plot because they overlap.
+What function could the analyst use to make the points easier to find?
+> geom_jitter()